TheSilvered/nest/README.md

 To install Nest on Linux you can compile the precompiled binaries or [compile it from source](#on-linux).

-To Install it from the binaries download the `.tar.gz` file and extract it in the current directory with:
+To Install it from the binaries download the `.tar.gz` file with the desired architecture and extract it in the current directory with:

 ```bash
 tar -xzf nest-[VERSION]-[ARCHITECTURE]-linux.tar.gz